open-telemetry/opamp-spec/specification.md

 Server is responsible for generating client certificates such that they are trusted by the destination the certificate is intended for.
-This requires that either the destinations remember and trust the individual self-signed client certificate's public key directly or they trust the Certificate Authority that is used for signing the client certificate so that the trust chain can be verified.
+This requires that either the destinations remember and trust the individual self-signed client certificate directly or they trust the Certificate Authority that is used for signing the client certificate so that the trust chain can be verified.

 How exactly the client certificates are generated is outside the scope of the OpAMP specification.